the-road-to-learn-react/the-road-to-react/manuscript/react-modern-advanced/sorting.md

 };
 ~~~~~~~

 It's done and here comes the recap: First we extracted the sort function from the dictionary by its `sortKey` (state).
-Then, we applied the function to the list, before mapping it to render each Item component.
-Second we rendered HTML buttons as header columns to give our users interaction.
-Then, we added implementation details for each button by changing the sort state.
+Second, we applied the function to the list before mapping it to render each Item component.
+Then, we rendered HTML buttons as header columns to give our users interaction.
+After which, we added implementation details for each button by changing the sort state.
 Finally, we used the sort state to sort the actual list.

 ### Exercises: